Infrastructure requirements for OS deployment in Configuration Manager

 Operating System Image: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope

 Operating System Upgrade Package: Create, Delete, Modify, Modify Folder, Move Object, Read, Set Security Scope

 Task Sequence Package: Create, Create Task Sequence Media, Delete, Modify, Modify Folder, Modify Report, Move Object, Read, Run Report, Set Security Scope

-Security scopes for operating system deployments
+Security scopes for OS deployments

-The WDS installation on the server requires that the administrator is a member of the Local Administrators group.
+The WDS installation on the server requires that the administrator is a member of the local Administrators group.

 The WDS server must be either a member of an Active Directory domain or a domain controller for an Active Directory domain.
 All Windows domain and forest configurations support WDS.

 If the provider is installed on a remote server, install WDS on the site server and the remote provider.

 Considerations when you have WDS and DHCP on the same server

 If you plan to co-host the distribution point on a server running DHCP, consider the following configuration issues: